 Update 10/5/23

 Last week Google launched passkeys across their personal and business accounts.
 Dan Goodin wrote a great piece at Ars covering the change.
-It’s really fantastic; in just a couple of minutes I was able to get Windows and iOS set up for passkeys and log in on my phone:
+It’s really fantastic; in just a couple of minutes I was able to get Windows and iOS set up for Passkeys and log in on my phone:

 Google account Passkeys

-Intriguingly Google lumps FIDO2 hardware security keys in with device-based passkeys and calls them all ‘passkeys’.
+Intriguingly Google lumps FIDO2 hardware security keys in with device-based Passkeys and calls them all ‘passkeys’.
 I wonder if this will become a convenient catch-all term for any form of certificate-based authentication at some point?

 Microsoft